isisaddons-legacy/isis-module-security/README.md

 #### Application users ####

-The security module can be defined either as a primary Shiro realm (for both authentication and authorization) or a secondary realm (for authorization only).
+Application users can have either a _local_ or a _delegated_ account type.
+Local users are authenticated and authorized through the module's Shiro realm implementation.
+Optionally a delegate authentication realm can be configured; if so then delegated users can be created and their credentials will be authenticated by the delegate authentication realm.

-If configured as a primary realm, then the users must be created by the administrator.
-If configured as a secondary realm, then the user is created automatically, sychronized with the primary realm.
+If configured _without_ a delegate realm, then the users must be created by the administrator.
+If configured _with_ a delegate realm, then the user will be created automatically if that user attempts to log on.
+However, for safety their `ApplicationUser` accounts are created in a disabled state and with no roles, so the administrator is still required to update them.

 Once the user is created, then additional information about that user can be captured, including their name and contact details.
 This information is not otherwise used by the security module, but may be of use to other parts